The scaling limit of a critical random directed graph: Convergence of the strongly connected components

-As in Proposition \ref{prop:coupling}, we include each of the $\binom{m}{2}$ possible back edges and $a(T_m)$ possible surplus edges independently with probability $p$, and let $X_m$ be the resulting directed graph.
-The aim of this section is to show that the rescaled strongly connected components of $X_m$ converge in distribution to those of $\mathcal{M}_{\sigma}.$ In order to do this, we will use the structure of back edges outlined in Section \ref{sec:discretebackedges}.
-Specifically, let $\big((x_{i,m},y_{i,m}),k\in\N,i\leq N_m)$ be the back edges obtained with this procedure, and let $X^*_m$ be the subgraph of $X_m$ obtained by removing all back edges which are not of the above form, as well as the surplus edges.
+As in Proposition~\ref{prop:coupling}, we include each of the $\binom{m}{2}$ possible back edges and $a(T_m)$ possible surplus edges independently with probability $p$, and let $X_m$ be the resulting directed graph.
+The aim of this section is to show that the rescaled strongly connected components of $X_m$ converge in distribution to those of $\mathcal{M}_{\sigma}.$ In order to do this, we will use the structure of back edges outlined in Section~\ref{sec:discretebackedges}.
+Specifically, let $\big((x_{i,m},y_{i,m}),m\in\N,i\leq N_m)$ be the back edges obtained with this procedure, and let $X^*_m$ be the subgraph of $X_m$ obtained by removing (a) all surplus edges and (b) all back edges which are not of the above form.
 We will first show that the strongly connected components of $X^*_m$ converge in distribution to those of $\mathcal{M}_{\sigma}$, and then that $X_m$ and $X^*_m$ have the same strongly connected components with high probability.
-(In particular, we show that the surplus edges with high probability do not play any role in creating the strongly connected components.)
+In particular, we show that the surplus edges with high probability do not play any role in creating the strongly connected components.